micahstubbs/idlehands/04/README.md

 an iteration on http://www.galaxykate.com/apps/idlehands/

-this iteration makes it fill the window
+this iteration changes the colors